AAp04/Final-P/Final proposal.md

 ## What will (likely) be the title of your project?

-Cat Vs Dog Vs Humans  - https://projects.raspberrypi.org/en/projects/cats-vs-dogs/0
+Cat Vs Dog Vs Humans  - https://projects.raspberrypi.org/en/projects/cats-vs-dogs/0 The new thing I added was Human

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")